Accuracy of a pseudo doppler Radio Direction Finder

-In that case you may achieve up to 2 degrees error for a 4 antenna array and around 1 degree for an 8 antenna version.
+In that case you may achieve up to 2 degrees accuracy for a 4 antenna array and around 1 degree for an 8 antenna version.

 This is confirmed in real life:

-NCI-Folkestone uses one of my dopplers on the very best site I know: Looking down on the sea from a high cliff: They achieve around 2 degrees of error with the 4 dipole array.
+NCI-Folkestone uses one of my dopplers on the very best site I know: Looking down on the sea from a high cliff: They achieve an accuracy of around 2 degrees with the 4 dipole array.